How long can one verb be?

 The future perfect progressive is formed with the future modal will, the base verb have, the past participle been, and the -ing form of the main verb.
 It is used when you think the first future action will continue until the second future action.
 The following diagram will help illustrate this to your students:

-To compare the two verb tenses and show your sudents examples, use the following verb chart.
-You can print out the chart and make photocopies, show them on the computer, or write it out on the board.
+To compare the two verb tenses and show your students examples, use the following verb chart.

 Practice with ESL Library Lessons